markeyser/cookiecutter-collabora/docs/how-to-guides/cofig-files.md

        template-based log messages that can benefit from configuration or templating approaches.

+    If any hardcoded values in the script do not fall within these five categories, do not move them to a configuration file.
+Only externalize those values that match these specific recommendations.

     Please produce two files: a configuration file using YAML language and the refactored version of the Python code.